ViktorGakis/full-pyspark-pipeline/README.md

 - The .env would normally not be included in production, but this is local development and quite convenient for reproducing the results.

 - We have also included the proper ports to access the Spark UI in <http://localhost:51000>

+- You can also access the phpadmin on [http://localhost:](http://localhost:9050/) with username:root and password: example